 The boutique for couples – Wangz Hotel

 - Couples who want to relax in luxury at a great value.

 Pros: Gorgeous rooms and lobby, great service, beautiful rooftop restaurant, fantastic breakfast buffet, extra comfy beds, great bathrooms.
 Terrace and couple’s bathtubs available in some rooms.

-Cons: Not central (about 15-minute walk to china town), some construction in the neighborhood makes walking to and from hotel undesirable (hotel provides free shuttle service, and cabs are always available).
+Cons: Not central (about 15-minute walk to china town), some construction in the neighborhood makes walking to and from hotel undesirable (the hotel provides a free shuttle service, and cabs are always available).

 Cost: starts at $190 a night.

-If you are looking the best hotels for couples, take a look at the Wangz hotel in Singapore.
-This boutique in the Singapore’s Tiongburu district, offers newly renovated modern chic rooms, outstanding and service, a fantastic breakfast buffet, and an exceptional view from the restaurant to relax with your significant other over a cup of coffee.
+If you are looking for the best hotels for couples, take a look at he Wangz hotel in Singapore.
+This boutique in Singapore’s Tiongburu district, offers newly renovated modern chic rooms, outstanding and service, a fantastic breakfast buffet, and an exceptional view from the restaurant to relax with your significant other over a cup of coffee.